sanskrit/learnsanskrit.org/content/guide/nominals-1/i-and-u-stems.md

 8 zuce zucI zucayaH

 }

+Note that the case 2 feminine plural is {s zucIH} as opposed to the masculine {s zucIn}.

 The neuter stem uses the basic nominal endings.
 But if an ending starts with a vowel, we add an extra {s n} sound.
 We also use {s -InAm} with a long {s -I},